atlassian/docker-chromium-xvfb/README.md

 This Docker image provides a way to run a real Chromium / Chrome browser headless inside of a Docker container.
 Use cases include:

-* Running JS tests from inside a Docker container (during a CI build, etc)
+* Running Karma tests inside a container during development or during CI builds
-* Running Selenium tests from inside of a Docker container
+* Running Python Selenium tests from inside of a Docker container during CI builds
+* Pretty much anything else where you'd want to use a real Chrome browser within a Docker container

 ## Images